Obesity: Economic impact

-In addition to its health impacts, obesity leads to many problems including disadvantages in employment and increased business costs.
-These effects are felt by all levels of society from individuals, to corporations, to governments.
+In addition to its health impacts, obesity leads to many problems, including disadvantages in employment and increased business costs.

 In 2005, the medical costs attributable to obesity in the US were an estimated $190.2 billion or 20.6% of all medical expenditures, while the cost of obesity in Canada was estimated at CA$2 billion in 1997 (2.4% of total health costs).
 The total annual direct cost of overweight and obesity in Australia in 2005 was A$21 billion.
 Overweight and obese Australians also received A$35.6 billion in government subsidies.
-The estimate range for annual expenditures on diet products is $40 billion to $100 billion in the US alone.
+The estimated range for annual expenditures on diet products is $40 billion to $100 billion in the US alone.

 The Lancet Commission on Obesity in 2019 called for a global treaty—modelled on the WHO Framework Convention on Tobacco Control—committing countries to address obesity and undernutrition, explicitly excluding the food industry from policy development.
 They estimate the global cost of obesity $2 trillion a year, about or 2.8% of world GDP.

 Obesity prevention programs have been found to reduce the cost of treating obesity-related disease.
 However, the longer people live, the more medical costs they incur.
 Researchers, therefore, conclude that reducing obesity may improve the public's health, but it is unlikely to reduce overall health spending.
 Sin taxes such as a sugary drink tax have been implemented in certain countries globally to curb dietary and consumer habits, and as an effort to offset the economic tolls.